 We had the pleasure of talking to Renée Tatum who will be playing Jenny in Boston Lyric Opera's upcoming production of Kurt Weill's The Threepenny Opera.
 Renée also gave an exclusive performance for the BLO Orfeo Society.
-Read the interview below and stay tuned for clips of her performance...
+Read the interview and watch the video clips below.

 Meet Renée Tatum